julia-paulventurine/julia-paulventurine.github.io/_pages/about.md

 **I am on the 2026–27 economics job market**

 My research lies at the intersection of urban economics and environmental economics.
-I combine novel granular geospatial data, causal inference methods, and quantitative spatial models to study how land-use regulations shape housing markets.
-A central focus of my research is how environmental regulation can increase cities’ resilience to climate change while accounting for housing affordability.
+I combine novel granular geospatial data, causal inference methods, and quantitative spatial models to study how land-use regulations shape housing markets, with a focus on the role of environmental policies in building urban resilience to natural hazards.

 My Job Market Paper studies how land-use regulation can protect cities from natural hazards while reshaping housing supply and prices, evaluating broader welfare effects through spatial reallocation and general-equilibrium responses.